mhjensen/Physics321/doc/LectureNotes/schedule.md

 - Friday 4/23:  Study day
 ### Week 17, April 26- April 30, 2021, Finals week
 - Final Exam:  The final exam will be a project similar to the two midterm projects.
 Deadline April 30.
 We will have Q/A sessions Monday 26 and Wednesday 28 at 2.30pm to 4pm.
 Other sessions can always be arranged.

+## Learning outcomes

+After the course you should:

+- be able to analyze forces that act on objects, apply Newton’s laws to determine the equations of motion, and solve these analytically and numerically,
+- Know about  inertial frames and their relation to accelerating and rotating frames (non-inertial frames)
+- Know about forces, work, energy, angular momentum, linear momentum and conservation laws
+- Know about  various types of motions, falling objects, objects moving in various fields
+- Know how to analyze energy diagrams and defining effective potential
+- Have knowledge about small oscillations, Harmonic oscillator potential and equations of motion
+- Have knowledge about transformation of variables that allow for analytical solutions, example two-body problems
+- Have knowledge about central forces and two-body problems, center-of-mass and relative coordinates as reference frame
+- Have knowledge about two-body scattering problems, classical scattering cross section
+- Have knowledge about Variational calculus and Lagrangian formalism
+- Know how to derive the equations of motion from the Lagrangian formalism with and without constraints (Lagrangian multipliers)

+To solve many of these problems, we have through different projects and weekly exercises studied many systems numerically, from falling objects with and without friction/air resistance, small oscillations (harmonic oscillator), gravitational problems and other central force problems, rotations and the classical pendulum.
+To solve these systems, we have applied different algorithms for solving differential equations.
+These are
+- Euler-Cromer and Velocity-Verlet as energy conserving algorithms (time-independent forces)
+- Runge-Kutta family of algorithms for time-dependent forces We have also, in connection with for example the work-energy theorem studied methods for evaluating integrals.
+These are
+- Numerical integration using the Trapezoidal, midpoint and Simpson's rule.

+You should also have acquired skills in structuring a numerical project, as well as having developed a critical understanding of the pros and cons of the methods and an understanding of their limits and what can go wrong.
+Computing means solving scientific problems using computers.
+It covers numerical as well as symbolic computing.
+Computing is also about developing an understanding of the scientific process by enhancing algorithmic thinking when solving problems.
+Computing competence has always been a central part of the science and engineering education.
+In particular, some of the competences that are important in the development of your own understanding of computations, we would like to emphasize
+- derivation, verification, and implementation of algorithms
+- understanding what can go wrong with algorithms
+- overview of important, known algorithms for solving mechanics problems (To a extent large differential equations and integration)
+- understanding how algorithms are used to solve mathematical problems
+- Making science (your results) reproducible
+- algorithmic thinking for gaining deeper insights about scientific problems